Life Insurance for Marijuana Users – Complete New Guide to Getting the Lowest Rates in

 This is false again!

-If you use marijuana for recreational purposes that is fine.
-If you use marijuana for medical reasons and you have a medical marijuana card that is something else.
-The big question will be what is the medical condition that warrants you to smoke marijuana for medical purposes.
-The carrier will want to know what is the nature of your medical condition and how serious is it.
-If your condition is mild and not life-threatening, there will not be any rate increase.
+Suppose you use marijuana for recreational purposes that are fine.
+However, if you use marijuana for medical reasons and have a medical marijuana card, that is something else.
+The big question will be the medical condition that warrants you to smoke marijuana for medical purposes.
+The carrier will want to know the nature of your medical condition and how serious it is.
+If your condition is mild and not life-threatening, there will be no rate increase.

-If your medical condition is serious, the company will need more information and will have additional questions such as:
+If your medical condition is severe, the company will need more information and will have additional questions such as:

 - The name of your condition and how serious is it?